-I believe that’s because sound healing practices are effective for the human body back into balance — also known as homeostasis.
+I believe that’s because healing with sound is an effective way to help the the human body get back into balance—also known as homeostasis.

 And, as your doctor will tell you, in homeostasis, your body is in its ideal state to repair itself.

-But just how does sound help your body to “rebalance" itself?
+But just how does sound healing help your body to “rebalance" itself?